formkit/docs-content/guides/create-a-tailwind-theme.md

 ### Setting min and max for user-controlled variables

-In most cases it makes sense to constrain the available scale for a user defined variable.
+In most cases it makes sense to constrain the available scale for a user-configurable variable.
 Allowing our users to adjust `spacing` is great, but we probably don't want them to be able to crank the value all the way up to `96` or all the way down to `0`.
 We can constrain the range of the scale that is available to a user by using the `min` and `max` properties on our variable.

 ```js
 spacing: {